 12 For 12 with Gerry Davis: An Umpire Podcast

-New for the 2019 baseball season, 12 For 12 with Gerry Davis is a podcast for umpires, hosted by the umpire who has worked the most playoff games in Major League Baseball history.
+Baseball is back, and so is 12 for 12 with Gerry Davis - a podcast for umpires, hosted by the umpire who has worked the most playoff games in Major League Baseball history.
 These 12 minute podcasts with #12 give a look behind the mask of Gerry's 38-year career in the big leagues.
 New episodes are released on iTunes, Apple Podcasts, Stitcher, and this page every Thursday.

 10/3/19: Umpire Equipment & Protection Gerry talks about the start of Gerry Davis Sports, the original Gerry Davis Plate Shoe, and the new Con-CUSHION Mask Enhancer that saved him from a concussion late this season.